If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

 61. What’s the best advice you’ve ever gotten from someone?

-Welcome the benefits of incorporating daily journaling for kids in elementary and middle school.
+Welcome the benefits of incorporating daily writing prompts for kids into your curriculum.

 Students will blossom with confidence and grow their love for writing.

-To make responding to these daily writing prompts for kids even more exciting and inspiring, consider a daily journal writing notebook designed especially for kids.
+To make responding to these prompts even more exciting, consider a daily journal writing notebook designed especially for kids.